superman cooks

 Pasta Bolognese Finished

 I've been making this Pasta Bolognese recipe for my family for years.
 The smell of this sauce simmering on the stove just feels like home.
-Unlike simple meat sauce, my Bolognese combines ground beef and ground pork for satisfying, complex flavor.
+Unlike simple meat sauce, my bolognese combines ground beef and ground pork for satisfying, complex flavor.
 And it's not just great over pasta.
 We like it layered into lasagna, spread on flatbreads, and even as a dipping sauce for homemade focaccia bread.

 What we love most about this recipe is that you get rich, full-bodied flavor in just over 30 minutes.
 Sure, you can simmer it longer if you have time.
 But like our Pasta Pomodoro and Beef Stroganoff, this recipe makes an easy, weeknight dinner.
+If you're craving the same cozy, comforting vibe in a one-pot meal, our Classic Homemade Goulash is another family favorite worth bookmarking.

 Serve it with: Grilled Romaine Caesar Salad, Burrata Toast, or Rosemary Focaccia Bread